-Studying for & taking the theory test if you are deaf
+Studying for & taking the Theory Test if you are Deaf

 Taking the Theory Test

-If you are Deaf you can take the Theory Test using British Sign Language (BSL), this can either be an on-screen BSL where the interpreter will appear in a separate ‘widow’ in the corner of the computer screen and the interpretation will run alongside the standard test questions and answers or you can request a face-to-face BSL interpreter where a person will sit alongside you while you take the test and will sign the questions and answers for you; they can then mark the answers on the computer when you sign which answer you have chosen.
+If you are Deaf you can take the Theory Test using British Sign Language (BSL), this can either be an on-screen BSL where the interpreter will appear in a separate ‘widow’ in the corner of the computer screen and the interpretation will run alongside the standard test questions and answers or you can request a face-to-face BSL interpreter where a person, provided by DVSA, will sit alongside you while you take the test and will sign the questions and answers for you; they can then mark the answers on the computer when you sign which answer you have chosen.

 DVSA Theory Test Booking Service: